-\textbf{Step 2: Dimensionality Reduction}\\ To interpret the structure of the vector space and the separability of the aging groups in each scenario setting, we apply a dimensionality reduction function $g: \mathbb{R}^m \rightarrow \mathbb{R}^n$ (e.g., PCA~\cite{WOLD198737}, t-SNE~\cite{van2008visualizing}) to obtain:
+\textbf{Step 2: Dimensionality Reduction}\\ To interpret the structure of the vector space and the separability of the aging groups in each scenario setting, we apply PCA~\cite{WOLD198737}, a dimensionality reduction function $g: \mathbb{R}^m \rightarrow \mathbb{R}^n$ to obtain:

-This step is performed in a way to preserve the majority of the information embedded in the high-dimensional video representation while mapping it into a lower-dimensional vector space.
-It allows us to observe how the visual features related to the driving behavior in different scenarios are clustered in a low-dimensional space and select the prominent scenarios for the next steps.
-As shown in Fig.~\ref{fig:video-to-vector}, a demo reduced 2D $(n=2)$ representations are plotted to visualize group separability within each scenario.
+This step was performed in a way to preserve the majority of the information embedded in the high-dimensional video representation while mapping it into a low-dimensional vector space.
+It allows us to observe how the visual features related to the driving behavior in different scenarios for the two aging groups are clustered in a low-dimensional feature space.

-\textbf{Step 3: Discriminative Scenario Selection}\\ To evaluate the relevance of a scenario $Sc_j \in \mathcal{S}$ for classification, we compute a pairwise distance metric (e.g., centroid, Euclidean) over the embeddings belonging to different classes (e.g., Normal, AD).
-The scenario with the highest inter-group distance is selected: